Investor group warns U.S. farm antibiotic policy lagging

-LOS ANGELES (Reuters) - The United States is falling behind Europe in the fight to curb the overuse and misuse of antibiotics in meat production and experts are warning of the possibility of dangerous drug-resistant “superbug” infections as a result, according to a new report on Tuesday.
+LOS ANGELES, Nov 15 (Reuters) - The United States is falling behind Europe in the fight to curb the overuse and misuse of antibiotics in meat production and experts are warning of the possibility of dangerous drug-resistant “superbug” infections as a result, according to a new report on Tuesday.

 The World Health Organization (WHO) says the farm sector consumes around 80 percent of all medically important antibiotics in some countries.